About connectors

 Connect your app to a tool by prompting the Base44 AI chat.
 Describe exactly what you want the app to do.
-The AI may suggest a connector based on your prompt or use an existing connector in the app.Before connecting, enable backend functions in your app’s dashboard.
+You can also use the example prompts as a starting point by going to Integrations → Browse in your app’s dashboard.

 - In your app editor, open the AI chat.

-- Describe what you want the app to do.
-For example:
+- In the AI chat, specify what you want the app to do.

 - Click Connect to [tool].